juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 > Rated as: Medium
 >
 > IP: 10.150.150.38
+>
+> Goal: Become root and capture 4 flags: FLAG69.txt, FLAG70.txt, FLAG71.txt, and FLAG72.txt.

 # [](#header-1)Manual OS fingerprinting.

-I pinged the machine, and based on the [TTL](https://subinsb.com/default-device-ttl-values/) I can conclude it's a Linux box:
+Pinging the machine and based on the [TTL](https://subinsb.com/default-device-ttl-values/) I can conclude it's a Linux box:

 ```bash